 The Graduate Council will be composed of six graduate faculty members, two graduate students, the Graduate Dean, and the coordinator/chairs of the coordinating committees of the graduate programs.
 In the case where a coordinator/chair of a coordinating committee of a graduate program is also an administrator, he/she will appoint a faculty member from that graduate program to serve as his/her proxy.
 The Graduate Dean will serve as an ex-officio, non-voting member and act as a liaison to the committee.
 The faculty chair and Graduate Dean will work together to coordinate the ongoing activities of the committee.
 Two members will be graduate students, recommended by the Graduate Dean and appointed by the President for two-year staggered terms.
 Six graduate faculty members will be appointed by the Faculty Senate, two from the School of Business, two from the School of Education and Behavioral Sciences, and two from the School of Arts and Sciences.
-Membership on the Graduate Council shall be limited to Southeastern professors who meet the requirements of Regular Graduate Faculty status, except for two graduate student participants.
+Membership on the Graduate Faculty status, except for two graduate student participants.
 Initially, appointments of the eight faculty members will be for staggered terms of one, two, or three years; thereafter, appointments will be made for three-year terms to fill vacancies on the committee as they occur.